AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/reports-web-editor.md

 Adobe Experience Manager Guides comes with a feature in the Map Console that enables you to check the overall integrity of your references and generate reports for them.

-You can view the topic list, manage the metadata of all references, view the multimedia list and fix all the broken links for the current map from the **Reports** tab in the Editor.
+You can view the topic list, manage the metadata of all references, view the multimedia list and fix all the broken links for the current map from the **Reports** tab in the Map Console which you can access as follows:

-## Generate an Excel file from the Topic List view

-The **Topic List** view provides detailed information about your topics, such as the reference type, document state, and author.

-You can view a report of the topics by performing the following steps:

 1. In the **Repository** panel, open the DITA map file in Map view.